 World Cruise Center Terminals (San Pedro)

 The two terminals of World Cruise Center are located 18 ml (29 km) away from LAX (Los Angeles International Airport), direction South.
 The first Los Angeles cruise port terminal has two berths 91 and 92. the second one has only one – 93.
 Two or three larger cruise ships can dock here.

 The facilities in the San Pedro cruise port terminal include check-in, cafes, bars, shops, parking area and taxi ranks.

 Long Beach Cruise Terminal

 The second Los Angeles cruise ship terminal is located approx 23 ml (37 km) away from LAX, and 5 ml (8 km) away from the World Cruise Center Terminals.
 It was inaugurated in 2003 for Carnival Corporation ships exclusively.
 The white dome building (former Spruce Goose aeroplane dome) now houses the cruise terminal.

 The facilities here are parking space, bars, cafes, restaurants, check in, taxi ranks and shops.

 - Long Beach Terminal's address: is "Port of Long Beach, 231 Windsor Way, Long Beach, CA 90802".

 - Parking is USD 17 per day (Port Authority prices are subject to change).

-In October 2016 was announced that Carnival signed an agreement with the City of Long Beach CA and with the landlord Urban Commons to expand the "Long Beach Cruise Terminal" facility in order to accommodate larger ships and enhance terminal operations.
-The new deal triples the size of Carnival’s current cruise terminal facility - from 66,000 ft2 to 142,000 ft2.
+In October 2016 was announced that Carnival Cruise Line signed an agreement with Long Beach CA and with the landlord Urban Commons to expand the "Long Beach Cruise Terminal" facility in order to accommodate larger vessels and enhance terminal operations.

-- Carnival operates the Long Beach terminal since 2003 using a partial area of the Geodesic Dome (former museum).
-The new agreement gives Carnival 100% use of the Dome, allows for larger-sized cruise ships and also provides additional space for two-way operations, enabling embarking guests to access the terminal prior to completion of disembarkation.
+- Carnival operates the Long Beach terminal since 2003, but using only part of the Geodesic Dome (former museum).
+The new agreement gave the company 100% use of the Dome (for customs and passenger check-in) for its cruise operations.

-- Development plans also include expansion of portside cold-ironing capacity to accommodate larger vessels.
-Shore power allows docked cruise ships to shut down their main diesel engines and plug into the city's electrical grid, using hydroelectricity for all the onboard services.
+- Development plans also included expansion of portside cold-ironing capacity to accommodate larger vessels.
+Shore power allows berthed cruise ships to shut down their main diesel engines and plug into the city's electrical grid, using hydroelectricity for all the onboard services.
 The technology greatly reduces exhaust emissions in port.